Current Exhibitions

 In the art institutes of the Soviet Union, artists were influenced by traditional academic curriculum, styles from previous movements like Realism, Impressionism, and Post-Impressionism, and their own lived and varied experiences.
 Encouraged to use this depth of training and experience, the artists pushed each other to not rely on past themes, but find new subject matter and a new perceptions of reality.

-October 24, 2018 - ongoing
+October 24, 2018 - Ongoing

 Come discover the Museum's permanent collection in this new gallery space!
 This exhibition will change frequently as we highlight the newest pieces in the Museum's collection, as well as works significant to Utah's art history.